Donavern/CSD3120-2023-Project/README.md

 Code Snippet: You will need the index.ts file located within "hello-xr\src".
 You can then use "import {createXRScene} from './index'", do note the the './index', depending on where you put this file at relative to your main.js, can be different.
 Afterwards, you can call the function using "createXRScene('renderCanvas',null);".

+# Instruction to run the API from the dist Folder
+1. Head over to file directory `CSD3120-2023-Project\hello-xr\dist`
+2. Run the project in the terminal using the command `python -m http.server 8080`
+3. Head to Google Chrome and enter the following address in the search bar`http://localhost:8080`

 #
 Directory Tree 🌲